SparkFund/google-apps-clj/README.md

 # google-apps-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that wraps the Google Java API for different Google Applications such as Google Drive, and Google Spreadsheets.

 ## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.